Ukraine in the Junior Eurovision Song Contest 2024: Final

-Preparation
+Preparation and cyberbullying campaign

 On 6 October 2024, Kotenko revealed the title of his entry would be changed from "Dim" to "Hear Me Now" for the contest in order for the "message of the song be understood by everyone in Europe".

+On 31 October 2024, Suspilne reported that a cyberbullying campaign targeting Kotenko was being carried out by Russian web brigades in an effort to undermine promotional activities of the Ukrainian delegation, with Tarabarova calling on Ukrainians to show support for Kotenko on social media to help counter the harassment.